lushl9301/xm-sparc/Seperated Doc/Gloable Variable.md

 ### Functions

 1. hypercall ResumeVCpuSys

 	Use more informaiton about current partition's smp vcpu.
 Send ipi to the cpu that is not running current thread.

 2. hypercall RaisePartitionIpviSys

 	Similar as above.
 SMP support

 3. hypercall RaiseIpviSys

 	Similar as above.
 SMP support

 4. CreatePartition

 5. SetupPct

 	For index VCpu scheduling policy

 6. ResetKThread

 	Reset current thread only.
-If smp, then can keep scheduling on other cores.
+If smp, then can keep scheduling on other cores. u